Help & Guides

 PR Guard

 Purple dots next to nav items indicate demo-populated pages.
-The Investigate page comes pre-loaded with a sample incident investigation.
+The Incident Autopilot page comes pre-loaded with a sample incident investigation.
 You can click Run Analysis again to replay the animation.

 4